Crime & Police

 “I know KJ kind of got mixed up in some things that he wasn’t supposed to, but he really was a good person,” Dubberstein says.
 “KJ moved to Denver so that he could help Leroy with his business – but he was a contractor, and his business kind of went under when COVID hit.”

 Beaman came to Dubberstein as a foster child when he was in kindergarten, she says.
-She and her then-husband adopted him a few years later, with Beaman choosing to change his name to "Karl Jr." or "KJ" after his new father.
+She and her then-husband adopted him a few years later, with Beaman choosing to change his name to “Karl Jr.” or “KJ,” after his new father.

-Since his murder, Dubberstein says she's been inundated with stories from people touched by Beaman's kindness — like when he spent an entire day working on a stranger's car after they broke down outside his friend's house, or when he drove a stranded woman all the way to Grand Junction to get her home.
+Since his murder, Dubberstein says she’s been inundated with stories from people touched by Beaman’s kindness – like when he spent an entire day working on a stranger’s car after it broke down outside his friend’s house, or when he drove a stranded woman all the way to Grand Junction to get her home.
 Dubberstein says Beaman and Crawford were best friends, at times roommates, and considered each other family.

 “They called each other brothers,” she adds.